Cheers to a West Seattle brewery that won Small Brewpub of the Year

-The Good Society Brewery and Public House, a modest brewpub that debuted in West Seattle before the pandemic and bridge closure, finally got some good news: its brewery was crowned “The Small Brewpub and Small Brewpub Brewer of the Year” over the weekend at the Great American Beer Festival, one of the industry’s highest honors.
+The Good Society Brewery and Public House, a modest brewpub that debuted in West Seattle before the pandemic and bridge closure, finally got some good news: Its brewery was crowned “The Small Brewpub and Small Brewpub Brewer of the Year” over the weekend at the Great American Beer Festival, one of the industry’s highest honors.

 The surprise announcement was a much needed morale boost for two friends — Phil Cammarano and Nick Berger, who like many others in the service industry, were struggling to keep their small business afloat.
 “Our cash reserves were pretty low.
 We’re just limping along,” said Berger.
 “We’re not in immediate danger of closing down.
 But we’re not making money.
 If this (pandemic) continues to go on for nine to 10 months, we would be in a lot of trouble.”